-It represents the act of conceiving the intellectual content of the E28 Conceptual Object.
-It does not represent the act of creating the first physical carrier of the E28 Conceptual Object.
+It represents the act of conceiving the intellectual content of the instance of E28 Conceptual Object.
+It does not represent the act of creating the first physical carrier of the instanced of E28 Conceptual Object.
 As an example, this is the composition of a poem, not its commitment to paper.

 Examples: